 Yet we cannot altogether avoid worldly influence.
 In the course of earning a living, we may encounter ungodly people who pressure us to compromise our integrity.
 Work associates may assault our purity with obscene language or foul suggestions.
 A boss may ask us to lie or cheat.
 Even in the course of serving God, we may run into severe temptations.
-While visiting the sick, we may enter a hospital room where we cannot turn off an obscene program on TV.
+While visiting the sick, we may enter a hospital room where we cannot turn off a morally degenerate program on TV.
 Christian work in the slums may involve special perils.

 Therefore, our primary rule of separation requires a secondary rule.
 It is this.
 We can expect God's protection from worldly influence only if we encounter it while doing something that He regards as legitimate.

 To make this protection effective, we must submit to it.
 That is, we must determine the right thing to do, and then cooperate with God's help in doing it.
 If we hear dirty jokes in the workplace, we must express quiet disapproval.
 If our boss urges us to do wrong, we must meekly decline.
 In every outreach of ministry, we must, by focusing on the need we are serving, ignore any enticements to sin.
 If a television with corrupt programming hovers in the background, we must look away from it as much as possible.
 If we watch it, we lose God's protection.

 If by the Holy Spirit we resist the temptations that come our way as we are doing right, we can be confident that He will shield us from all corrupting effects.
 We will forget the dirty jokes we heard at the office.
 The boss's pressure to be dishonest will not weaken our honesty.
 When we leave the hospital room, we will forget the program on TV.